 - “The Attorney-Client Privilege and Internal Investigations: Privilege Issues in Structuring and Investigation and Interviewing Witnesses,” Practising Law Institute (2004).

-Mary Beth serves on the Board of Directors of Catalyst and is President of the Board of Directors of Nazareth Housing.
-She is also on the Board of Trustees of the Armory Foundation, the Federal Bar Council and is a member of the Association of the Bar of the City of New York and the American Bar Association.
+Ms. Hogan serves on the Board of Directors of Catalyst and is President of the Board of Directors of Nazareth Housing.
+She is also on the Board of Trustees of the Armory Foundation, a non-profit that combines her passion for running and fitness with education opportunities for inner city students.
+Ms. Hogan is a member of the Association of the Bar of the City of New York, the Federal Bar Council and the American Bar Association.